-The new prominence of the image emanated not only from Red Cross headquarters, but also from the chapter level in Red Cross branches across the country.
-For example, at the close of the Red Cross General Meeting and the subsequent Unification Conference in Shanghai in 1912, the northern city of Tianjin’s Red Cross delegate presented the Red Cross Central Committee with a copy of the Red Cross Tianjin Branch Society Pictorial Magazine, and distributed it to all other branch representatives at the conference and also to Shanghai’s newspaper offices.
+The new prominence of the image emanated not only from Red Cross headquarters but also from the chapter level in Red Cross branches across the country.
+For example, at the close of the Red Cross General Meeting and the subsequent Unification Conference in Shanghai in 1912, the Red Cross delegate from the northern city of Tianjin presented the Red Cross Central Committee with a copy of the Red Cross Tianjin Branch Society Pictorial Magazine, and distributed it to all other branch representatives at the conference and also to Shanghai’s newspaper offices.
 These locally produced photographs often found their way into nationally published Red Cross periodicals.

 By 1913, illustrated publications were being produced, and images proliferated within their pages.
 One such publication, the 1914 pamphlet The Morality of Caring for the Living (Haoshengzhide) makes its distribution method part of its text.
-The cover is decorated with photographic portraits of national President Yuan, Vice President Li, Red Cross president and former Qing official Lu Haihuan, and executive director and Red Cross founder Shen Dunhe.
+The cover is decorated with photographic portraits of national leaders: President Yuan, Vice President Li, Red Cross president and former Qing official Lu Haihuan, and executive director and Red Cross founder Shen Dunhe.
 Scrolling around the edges (since Chinese can be written left to right, right to left, as well as up and down) are the words: “Free of Charge.
 This is a booklet that every Chinese citizen (tongbao) should read.
-Please read this carefully, give us your feedback, and donate in any amount you can…If you don’t want this booklet, give it to someone else who might donate to us: Please don’t just leave it somewhere!”
+Please read this carefully, give us your feedback, and donate in any amount you can. . . .
+If you don’t want this booklet, give it to someone else who might donate to us: Please don’t just leave it somewhere!”
 The text on the pamphlet’s cover makes the purpose of this publication (as well as the Society’s other printed matter) explicit.
-This booklet was meant as a money raiser, and if the viewer wasn’t interested, he/she should pass it on.
+This booklet was meant as a money raiser, and if the viewer wasn’t interested, he or she should pass it on.

 While celebrity portraits and group photographs remained a mainstay of Red Cross publications for the next two decades, a new type of photo began to dominate the visual landscape of the Society: photos from the field.
 These were photographs taken of Chinese Red Cross operations or sites of operations (hospitals, ambulances, field stations) that highlighted the activities of the Chinese Red Cross Society and its achievements.